AmeerRizvi/xdeployer/README-xdeploy.md

 - SSH into your server and check PM2 logs: `pm2 logs your-app-name`
 - Verify that PM2 is installed globally: `npm list -g pm2`
 - Check if the port is already in use: `sudo lsof -i :3000`

+### Environment Variable Issues

+If your environment variables from `pre_cmd` are not working:

+- Check the deployment output for "Pre-command: [your command]" to confirm it's being applied
+- SSH into your server and check the PM2 process environment: `pm2 show your-app-name`
+- Verify the environment variables are correctly formatted in `pre_cmd`
+- Test the environment variables manually: `DEV_ENV=true node .next/standalone/server.js`
+- Check PM2 logs for any environment-related errors: `pm2 logs your-app-name`